dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/an-interpreter-a-compiler-and-a-virtual-machine.md

 +++
-title = "An interpreter, a compiler,&#x000a;and a virtual machine" author = ["Peter Urbak"] summary = "In this post, we implement a minimal interpreter, a compiler, and a virtual machine in Coq." date = 2015-09-26T00:00:00Z tags = ["Mathematics", "Coq", "Interpreters", "Compilers", "Virtual Machines"] categories = ["Musings"]
+title = "An interpreter, a compiler,&#x000a;and a virtual machine" author = ["Peter Urbak"] date = 2015-09-26T00:00:00Z
+tags = ["Mathematics", "Coq", "Interpreters", "Compilers", "Virtual Machines"] categories = ["Musings"]